 Loring Greenough House Committee Descriptions

-House Management Committee manages the historic structure of the Loring-Greenough House, including preservation, rehabilitation, systems and ongoing maintenance projects.
-The committee seeks volunteers with interest in historic preservation, architectural history, domestic and social history, research, building maintenance and hands-on involvement.
+House Management Committee manages the historic structure of the Loring Greenough House, including preservation, rehabilitation, systems and ongoing maintenance projects.
+The committee seeks volunteers with interests in historic preservation, architectural history, domestic and social history, research, building maintenance and hands-on involvement.

 Collections Committee manages the long-term preservation and interpretation of the Club’s historical objects and archival materials and is looking for volunteers with one or more of the following skills: Interest in collections management or material culture; knowledge of archiving, records management, digitization, or online cataloging; photography, research, conservation; creativity, attention to detail, and a sense of humor.
 The Committee meets monthly, with projects occurring on an ongoing basis.

 Programs Committee is responsible for developing and implementing dynamic Club sponsored events at the house throughout the year.
-Examples include our History Happy Hour series, movie nights, family events like the annual Egg Hunt, the Annual Garden Party, and the summertime Thursdays on the Lawn music series.
+Examples include our History Happy Hour series, movie nights, family events like the annual Egg Hunt, the Annual Garden Party, and the musical performances at the summertime Thursdays on the Lawn.
 The Committee is looking for enthusiastic, motivated people who are interested in event planning and community outreach to expand the current programming line-up.

-If you are interested in volunteering for one of our committees, please send us an email at firstname.lastname@example.org!
+If you are interested in volunteering for one of our committees, please send an email to firstname.lastname@example.org!